We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Best hybrid: DreamCloud Luxury Hybrid Mattress

-- Best adjustable: Saatva Solaire Adjustable Mattress
+- Best adjustable: Saatva Solaire Adjustable Mattress Upper Flex

 - Best for side sleepers: Casper Original Mattress

-- Best for budget buyers: Helix Midnight
+- Best value orthopedic mattress: Helix Midnight

 - Best luxury: Purple Hybrid Premier